rachana-ghimire/rachana-ghimire/README.md

 ## 🔭 Currently

-* Studying BBS (Second Year) with a focus on cost accounting and financial analysis.
+* Studying BBS (Final Year) with a focus on cost accounting and financial analysis.
 * Learning AI, prompt engineering, and software tools to build practical projects.
 * Improving analytical, critical, and logical thinking through real-life problem solving.